Overview

 About Neem Kirori and Naina Devi Temples:

 Founded by the famous Maharaj Neem Karoli Baba in 1962, the temple is very well maintained and kept neat and clean.
 The concept of this place came into existence in 1942 when Maharaj Neem Karoli along with Shri Poornanand of the Kainchi Village proposed building an Ashram here dedicated to Sombari Maharaj and Sadhu Premi Baba who used to perform yagnas in this very place.
-Later in 1962, their dream materialised and the forest from this area was cleared and a rectangular platform was constructed.
-After due permission from the Forest Conservator, Maharaj Ji acquired the lease of this land and constructed a Temple devoted to Lord Hanuman over that rectangular platform and adjacent to it is the Kainchi Temple and an Ashram built for devotees.
+Later in 1962, their dream materialized and the forest from this area was cleared and a rectangular platform was constructed.
+After due permission from the Forest Conservator, Maharaj Ji acquired the lease of this land and constructed a Temple devoted to Lord Hanuman over that rectangular platform, and adjacent to it is the Kainchi Temple and an Ashram built for devotees.

 Accommodation: None